 Vettese, L. C., & Mongrain, M. (2000).
 Communication about the self and partner in the relationships of dependents and self-critics.
 Cognitive Therapy and Research, 24, 609-626.

 Mongrain, M. (1998).
 Parental representations and support-seeking behaviors related to Dependency and Self-Criticism.
 Journal of Personality, 66, 151-173.

 Mongrain, M., Vettese, L. C., Shuster, B., & Kendal, N. (1998).
 Perceptual biases, affect, and behavior in the relationships of dependents and self-critics.
 Journal of Personality and Social Psychology, 75, 230-241.

-American Psychological Association (APA); Association for Psychological Science (APS); Canadian Psychological Associatio
+Association for Psychological Science (APS); Canadian Psychological Association (CPA)